Stacktape

 FAQ

-How does auto scaling work?
+How does auto-scaling work?

-Can I monitor health of my app?
+Can I monitor the health of my app?

 Yes.
-Health is actually monitored out of the box.
-If your web service task(container) is deemed unhealthy(i.e your app crashes due to some bug), the task is automatically replaced with healthy one.
+Health is monitored out of the box.
+If a web service task (container) is deemed unhealthy (e.g., your app crashes due to a bug), it is automatically replaced with a healthy one.

 Is my app available during updates?

 Yes.
-When you decide to deploy new version of your app(update to a new version), Stacktape uses rolling update strategy.
-This means that any old web service task(container) is only removed when a new healthy task replaced it.
+When you deploy a new version of your application, Stacktape uses a rolling update strategy.
+This means that an old web service task is only removed when a new, healthy task has replaced it.

 Do you support other resources?